wiremock/wiremock.org/_docs/stubbing.md

 description: A core feature of WireMock is the ability to return canned HTTP responses for requests matching criteria.
 These are described in detail in Request Matching.
 ---

-A core feature of WireMock is the ability to return canned HTTP responses for requests matching criteria.
+A core feature of WireMock [API mocking](/) is the ability to return canned HTTP responses for requests matching criteria.
 These are described in detail in [Request Matching](/docs/request-matching/).

 ## Basic stubbing